 Another 20 minutes of trekking will have you reach the next landmark of the day, which is next to a small temple.
 This is known as Bhagdwal by the locals.
 By now, you have trekked approximately 5 km.
 There are three trails branching out from here.
 The one towards the right descends sharply and reconnects with Sari Village.
 The one that descends from the left goes to a local village near Ukhimath.
 Take the center trail and walk for 15-20 minutes till you reach a small meadow.

 From here, you can see Kala Parvat, which is a peak located on the right of Chandrashila peak.
 Below Kala Parvat is a small glacial lake, called Bisuri Tal.
 As the legend has it, the Pandavas hid their weapons here.

-Rohini Bughyal (N 30°31.026, E 079 °11.702) is a small meadow surrounded by a beautiful rhododendron forest.
-This is a quiet and secluded camping spot with a beautiful view of the Kedar dome and the Kala Parvat peaks.
+Rohini Bughyal (N 30°31.026, E 079 °11.702) is a small meadow surrounded by a beautiful rhododendron forest and view of the Kedar dome and the Kala Parvat peaks.
 The sunset view from here is incomparable!